-Then we want to create a class that describes a shelter for homeless animals – AnimalShelter.
-This class has a specific number of free cells, which determines the number of animals, which could find refuge in the shelter.
-The special feature of the class, that we want to create, is that it only needs to accommodate animals of the same kind, in our case, dogs or cats only, because the coexistence of different species is not always a good idea.
+We like to create a class that describes a shelter for homeless animals – AnimalShelter.
+This shelter has a specific number of free cells, which determines the number of animals that can find refuge in the shelter.
+A special feature of the shelter class has to guarantee separate accommodation of animals of different kind, in our case, dogs or cats, because putting together different species might not be such a good idea.

-If we think about how to solve the task with the knowledge that we have until here, we will come to the following conclusion – to ensure that our class will contain elements only from one and the same type we need to use an array of identical objects.
-These objects may be dogs, cats or simply instances of the universal type object.
+If we want to solve the problem with what we have learned so far,, then we might come up with a following conclusion – to ensure that our class will contain elements only from one and the same type we need to use an array of identical objects.
+These objects may be dogs, cats or simply instances of a universal type object.

-For instance, if we want to make a shelter for dogs, here is how our class would look like:
+For instance, if we want to make a shelter for dogs, here is how our class might look like: